cvanstey/ACBT-Brochures/intro.md

 ## Methodological Foundations

 This project sits at the crossroads of Digital Humanities, American Studies, and Archival Science.
-Our workflow combines:
+This workflow combines:

 - High-resolution digitization and OCR of printed materials to extract machine-readable text.
 - Data cleaning, parsing, and fuzzy matching to create structured datasets from inconsistent and complex layouts.